-On December 16, 2021, the FERC issued a show cause order131 in which it directed Rover and ETP (together, "Respondents") to show cause why they should not be found to have violated NGA section 7(e), FERC Regulations (18 C.F.R. § 157.20); and the FERC's Certificate Order,132 by: (i) intentionally including diesel fuel and other toxic substances and unapproved additives in the drilling mud during its horizontal directional drilling ("HDD") operations under the Tuscarawas River in Stark County, Ohio, in connection with the Rover Pipeline Project;133 (ii) failing to adequately monitor the right-of-way at the site of the Tuscarawas River HDD operation; and (iii) improperly disposing of inadvertently released drilling mud that was contaminated with diesel fuel and hydraulic oil.
+On December 16, 2021, the FERC issued a show cause order in which it directed Rover and ETP (together, "Respondents") to show cause why they should not be found to have violated NGA section 7(e), FERC Regulations (18 C.F.R. § 157.20); and the FERC's Certificate Order, by: (i) intentionally including diesel fuel and other toxic substances and unapproved additives in the drilling mud during its horizontal directional drilling ("HDD") operations under the Tuscarawas River in Stark County, Ohio, in connection with the Rover Pipeline Project; (ii) failing to adequately monitor the right-of-way at the site of the Tuscarawas River HDD operation; and (iii) improperly disposing of inadvertently released drilling mud that was contaminated with diesel fuel and hydraulic oil.
 The FERC directed Respondents to show why they should not be assessed civil penalties in the amount of \$40 million.
-Following a request from Respondents, the answer period was extended to and including March 21, 2022.

 On March 21, 2022, Respondents answered and denied the allegations in the Rover/ETP CPCN Show Cause Order.
 On April 20, 2022, OE Staff answered Respondents' March 21 answer.
+On May 13, Respondents submitted a surreply, reinforcing their position that "there is no factual or legal basis to hold either [Respondent] liable for the intentional wrongdoing of others that is alleged in the Staff Report."
+Also since the last Report, the FERC denied Respondents' request for rehearing of the FERC's January 21, 2022 designation notice.
 This matter is pending before the FERC.

-• BP (IN13-15)
+BP (IN13-15)

-On December 17, 2020, the FERC issued Opinion 549-A, 134 a 159-page decision addressing arguments raised on rehearing requested of Opinion 549.
-135 Opinion 549-A modifies the discussion in Opinion 549, but reaches the same the result (ultimately requiring BP to pay a \$20.16 million civil penalty (roughly \$24.4 million with accrued interest) and disgorge \$207,169).
-Of note, Opinion 549-A denied BP's motion to dismiss this enforcement action as time barred (by the five-year statute of limitations set forth in 28 U.S.C. § 2462), finding BP when it decided not to tell FERC that it had purchased the house and was considering demolishing it, and when Rover demolished it in May 2016 without notifying FERC.
+On December 17, 2020, the FERC issued Opinion 549-A, a 159-page decision addressing arguments raised on rehearing requested of Opinion 549.
+Opinion 549-A modifies the discussion in Opinion 549, but that Rover violated section 157.5's requirement for full, complete and forthright applications, through its misrepresentations and omissions, when it decided not to tell FERC that it had purchased the house and was considering demolishing it, and when Rover demolished it in May 2016 without notifying FERC.

-131 Rover Pipeline, LLC, and Energy Transfer Partners, L.P., 177 FERC \P 61,182 (Dec.
+$^{140}$ Rover Pipeline, LLC, and Energy Transfer Partners, L.P., 177 FERC ¶ 61,182 (Dec.
 16, 2021) ("Rover/ETP Tuscarawas River HDD Show Cause Order").

-Rover Pipeline LLC, 158 FERC \P 61,109 (2017), order on clarification & reh'g, 161 FERC \P 61,244 (2017), Petition for Rev., Rover Pipeline LLC v.
+&lt;sup>141 Rover Pipeline LLC, 158 FERC ¶ 61,109 (2017), order on clarification & reh'g, 161 FERC ¶ 61,244 (2017), Petition for Rev., Rover Pipeline LLC v.
 FERC, No. 18-1032 (D.C.
 Cir.
 Jan.
 29, 2018) ("Certificate or Certificate Order").